mrw0505/Age-of-Heroes-Total-War/README.md

 ## Events
 ### Major Events
 #### Coming of the Andals
 The Andal invasion will be the first major event encountered by the player.
 It will begin on turn 20 (subject to change) allowing the player to establish a foothold in their territory.
 Utilizing the horde mechanics of Rome Total War: Barbarian Invasion, individual Andal Houses will begin to appear all over the continent of Westeros in search of a new home.
-Andal Houses will include: House Lydden (The Westerlands), House Vance (The Riverlands), House Arryn (The Vale), House Bar Emmon (The Stormlands), House Sevenstar (The North), House Nymeros-Martell (Dorne), House Tyrell (The Reach) and more as time allows for expansion beyond the main invaders.
+Andal Houses will include: House Lydden (The Westerlands), House Vance (The Riverlands), House Arryn (The Vale), House Corpse-Maker (The Stormlands), House Sevenstar (The North) and more as time allows for expansion beyond the main invaders.
+Although a First Men house, House Greyjoy will appear in the Iron Islands during the Andal invasion as they intermarried with the invaders.

 #### Targaryen Conquest
 The Targaryen Conquest will be the second major event occurred by the player on turn 40 (subject to change), allowing the player to make significant headway into their conquest.
 Landing with the Conqueror at King's Landing and the Baratheons in the Stormlands, the Targaryens will look to immediately find their foothold in eastern Westeros.
 While dragons are not in the scope of the current mod plan, the Targaryens will still be a major player.